 If that sounds like you then we would like to hear from you.

 Tees’ award-winning vacation scheme provides a first-hand look into what it’s like to work at a top UK 200 law firm.
-This page sets out our selection criteria, application deadlines and what to expect during your placement.

 Every year, we welcome talented students and graduates for a week’s placement on our vacation scheme.
 It’s your chance to get to know us and about working in a modern law firm.